Skip to main content

 • Add payment through Clipboard if your school collects tuition fees directly.
 If tutors invoice families themselves, leave payment disabled for those activities.

-Hyperlink your terms and conditions
+Hyperlink your Terms and Conditions details

 For additional support, contact support@clipboard.app.